panCtrlV/bigDataStat-book/chapter5.md

   * OpenMPI

+- Limitations

+  * "Load data at master->send to workers -> collect at master -> send to worker->repeat" workflow is not suitable for interactive data analysis and iterative algorithms.

 ---

 [^R_hpc_packages]: The CRAN page of [High-Performance and Parallel Computing with R](https://cran.r-project.org/web/views/HighPerformanceComputing.html) contains such a list of packages.